otrv4/otrv4/otrv4.md

   * Compare the `X` (as a 56-byte unsigned big-endian value) you sent in you Pre-key with the value from the message you received.
-  * If yours is the lower hash value, ignore the received Pre-key message.
+  * If yours is the lower hash value:
+    * Ignore the received Pre-key message.

   * Otherwise:
     * Forget your old `X` value that you sent earlier.